 More details about these, and any other projects that I take on, will become available as development begins in earnest.
 I'll update this site occasionally, but if you're interested and want to keep up with the latest, I recommend you connect with me on other media.

 I started playing Scrabble through the School Scrabble program when I was 12 years old.
 I attended the National School Scrabble Championships in 2008 and 2009, partnering with Danilo Vicioso and Bryan Poellot and finishing 26th and 18th, respectively.
 After graduating from 8th grade and becoming too old to play School Scrabble, my Scrabble activity decreased due to the much harder competition in adult tournaments and my getting more involved with music and other activities.
-Recently, upon starting college at Carnegie Mellon, I've started playing more Scrabble again, and I attend a few tournaments as well as help direct the newly-forming Scrabble Club at CMU.
+Recently, upon starting college at Carnegie Mellon, I've started playing more Scrabble again and attending a few tournaments.

 In Fall 2014, I am teaching a StuCo class called "Wordplay: Fundamentals of Scrabble Strategy."
 The course number is 98-252.